SageHack/hacklair/content/hacker-legal-handbook.md

 ## Probable charge by activities

-It’s important to know what charges can be held against people for doing specific activities in order to be aware of what information you can or cannot give in the PR specific context.
+It’s important to know what charges can be held against people for doing specific activities to be aware of what information you can or cannot give in the PR specific context.

 Here’s the list : [D0x](#d0x), [DDoS](#ddos), [Opers](#opers), [Trolling](#trolling), [Deface](#deface), [Hack](#hack), [Leak](#leak), [Ops](#ops).